dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 ### Recovering from failures

-If the producer of the stream dies (or its grain is deactivated), there is nothing it needs to do.
-Next time this grain wants to produce a new event it can get thestream handle again and produce new events in the same way.
+If the producer of a stream dies (or its grain is deactivated), there is nothing it needs to do.
+Next time this grain wants to produce more events it can get the stream handle again and produce new events in the same way.

 Consumer logic is a little bit more involved.
-As we said, once consumer grain subscribed to a stream, this subsription is valid untill it explicitely unsubsribes.
-If the consumer of the stream dies (or its grain is deactivated) and new event is generated on the stream, the cunsumer grain will be automaticaly re-activated (just like any regular Orlean grain is automaticaly activated upon message to it).
+As we said before, once consumer grain subscribed to a stream, this subscription is valid until it explicitly unsubscribes.
+If the consumer of the stream dies (or its grain is deactivated) and new event is generated on the stream, the consumer grain will be automatically re-activated (just like any regular Orleans grain is automatically activated upon message to it).
 The only thing that the grain code needs to do now is to provide a `IAsyncObserver<T>` to process the data.
 The consumer basically need to re-attach processing logic.
-To do that it can:
+To do that it can call:

 ``` csharp
 StreamSubscriptionHandle<int> newHandle = await subscriptionHandle.ResumeAsync(IAsyncObserver)
 ```

-The consumer uses the previous handle it got when it first subsribed to "resume processing".
-Notice that `ResumeAsync` merely updates an existing subsription with the new instance of `IAsyncObserver` logic.
+The consumer uses the previous handle it got when it first subscribed in order to "resume processing".
+Notice that `ResumeAsync` merely updates an existing subscription with the new instance of `IAsyncObserver` logic and does not change the fact that this consumer is already subscribed to this stream.

 How the consumer has an old subscriptionHandle?
 There are 2 options.
 The consumer may have persisted the handle it was given back from the original `SubscribeAsync` operation and can use it now.
-Alternatively, if the consumer does not have the handle, it can ask the `IAsyncStream<T>` for all its active subsription handles, by calling:
+Alternatively, if the consumer does not have the handle, it can ask the `IAsyncStream<T>` for all its active subscription handles, by calling:

 ``` csharp
 IList<StreamSubscriptionHandle<T>> allMyHandles = await IAsyncStream<T>.GetAllSubscriptionHandles()
 ```
+The consumer can now resume all of them, or unsubscribe from some if he wishes to.

 ### Multiplicity